The 10-Minute Exercise for a Flatter Stomach

 Here’s how to do it: First, sit cross-legged on the floor with your hands on your belly and take a deep breath, letting your stomach fully expand.
 Then, as you exhale, suck your belly muscles back toward your spine.
 With your stomach flattened against your spine, start taking deep breaths and pulling your stomach in with each exhale.
 Start with 5 minutes a day and work your way up to 10.

 “Ensure your abdominal wall is drawing the muscles up and in on exertion, never bulging, bracing or flexing forward,” says Keller.
 “Coordinate your breath and pelvic floor so that you are both exhaling and performing a Kegel with each core compression.”
+(This is how long it takes for kegel exercises to work.)

 A few keys to the move you need to keep in mind, according to Keller: Avoid holding your breath, and never flex the abdominal muscles forward, making them bulge.
 Instead, think about lifting both the abs and the pelvic floor toward the head and exhale as you engage the core.
 Don’t bear down.
 “Control is more important than intensity,” Keller says.